-The current review of the IDP and Budget, must therefore culminate in a process which diagnose the impediments and success of the plan been implemented on performance targets.
-The 2024/25 IDP Review process must give us an opportunity to adapt our strategic focus and objectives in line with the set developmental goals, the National Development Plan, the State of the nation address, the State of the Province address and the Medium Term Budget Policy Statements.
+The review of this IDP and Budget, will form part of the process where we diagnose challenges and successes and will provide us an opportunity to adapt our strategic focus and objectives in line with the set developmental goals, the National Development Plan, the State of the Nation Address, the State of the Province Address and the Medium Term Budget Policy Statements.
 It must also give us an opportunity to review and analyses any policy changes introduced by relevant government departments.